taimoorsattar7/taimoorsattar.dev/src/pages/blogs/media-queries-in-css.md

 ---
-title: media queries in CSS
+title: How to use media queries in CSS
 description: Media queries used to assign custom styling based on browser width.
 date: 2020-12-29T17:21:26.363Z
 tags: